“It’s not the heat, it’s the stupidity.”— Type 1 diabetic Ironman, endurance cyclist, and ultrarunner Isabella Arjona, Houston, TX

 Asphalt pavement is usually 130-140 degrees.

 If you’re running on asphalt, both the air temperature and the “feels like” temperature are even hotter.
 Figure on pavement temperatures around 130-140 degrees during the hottest summer months.
-Concrete runs about 10 degrees cooler.
+Concrete runs about 10 degrees cooler than that.

 I have literally run on asphalt so hot that it was soft, melting and sticking to my shoes in huge clumps of melted pavement and gravel.
 Unbelievable.